 The workshop has a dedicated coach team who helps to focus discussions and to address concerns (or inappropriate behavior).
 But there is no moderator or grading rubric—you'll be in charge of when and how generously you interact with others.

 Once the workshop ends, your group could have enough momentum to keep moving.
 In other settings, we've seen groups like these last for years, with people getting on airplanes to meet in person.
-We'll provide guidance on maintaining these connections when the Seminar closes.
+We'll provide guidance on maintaining these connections when the Workshop closes.